Alan Greenspan: Political views and alleged politicization of office

 Greenspan describes himself as a "lifelong libertarian Republican".
+Some free-market critics argue that Greenspan abandoned his libertarian ideals as Federal Reserve Chair.
+Greenspan was once a proponent of sound money and limited government but later backed policies that countered these principles such as prolonged artificially low interest rates.
+Critics argue that these policies contributed to asset bubbles and moral hazard.

-In March 2005, in reaction to Greenspan's support of President Bush's plan to partially privatize Social Security, then-Democratic Senate Minority Leader Harry Reid attacked Greenspan as "one of the biggest political hacks we have in Washington" and criticized him for supporting Bush's 2001 tax cut plan.
+In March 2005, in reaction to Greenspan's support of President George W. Bush's plan to partially privatize Social Security, then-Democratic Senate Minority Leader Harry Reid attacked Greenspan as "one of the biggest political hacks we have in Washington" and criticized him for supporting Bush's 2001 tax cut plan.
 Then-Democratic House Minority Leader Nancy Pelosi added that there were serious questions about the Fed's independence as a result of Greenspan's public statements.
 Greenspan also received criticism from Democratic Congressman Barney Frank and others for supporting Bush's Social Security plans favoring private accounts.
 Greenspan had said Bush's model has "the seeds of developing full funding by its very nature.
 As I've said before, I've always supported moves to full funding in the context of a private account".

 Others, like Republican Senator Mitch McConnell, disagreed that Greenspan was too deferential to Bush, stating that Greenspan "has been an independent player at the Fed for a long time under both parties and made an enormous positive contribution".

 Economist Paul Krugman wrote that Greenspan was a "three-card maestro" with a "lack of sincerity" who, "by repeatedly shilling for whatever the Bush administration wants, has betrayed the trust placed in the Fed chairman".

 Republican Senator Jim Bunning, who opposed Greenspan's fifth reconfirmation, charged that Greenspan should comment only on monetary policy, not fiscal policy.
 Greenspan had used his position as Fed chairman to comment upon fiscal policy as early as 1993, however, when he supported President Clinton's deficit reduction plan, which included tax increases and budget cuts.

 In an October 2011 lecture addressing the Occupy movement, Noam Chomsky characterized portions of Greenspan's February 1997 testimony to the U.S. Senate as an example of the self-serving attitudes of the so-called 1%.
 In that testimony, Greenspan had stated that growing worker insecurity is a significant factor keeping inflation and inflation expectation low, thereby promoting long-term investment.

 Personal life

-Greenspan has married twice.
-His first marriage was to Canadian artist Joan Mitchell in October 1952; the marriage ended in annulment 10 months later.
+He celebrated a marriage to Canadian artist Joan Mitchell in October 1952, but this was declared invalid (not a legally completed marriage) 10 months later.
 He dated newswoman Barbara Walters in the late 1970s.

 In December 1984, Greenspan began dating journalist Andrea Mitchell.
 Greenspan at the time was 58 and Mitchell was 38.
 In April 1997, they were married by Supreme Court Justice Ruth Bader Ginsburg.
+Because of the annullment the marriage to Mitchell is legally considered his first marriage.